Rangiora: Rangiora Town Hall

 At some point in the 1920s-1930s, two properties adjacent to the Town Hall along High Street were demolished, and the site turned into the Town Hall Reserve; this property separates the Town Hall and the Police Station, built in 1999 to replace another station that had become inadequate.
 There is also a small carpark to the south of the building, behind the stage area.
 This carpark also has a loading dock that leads directly into the stage right wing, allowing backdrops and other properties to be brought into the building.

 In September 2010, the Town Hall was damaged by the 4 September earthquake.
 The last group to use the Town Hall was the Rangiora New Life School, whose Secondary students had performed Exodus - The Musical (written by Christopher Tambling and Michael Forster) over the week of 25–27 August.
 The building was out of service until mid-2011, when it was reopened for use again.
 While it had been undergoing repairs at the time of the 22 February earthquake, the building thankfully did not sustain any further damage, which would have prolonged the time required for repairs.

 The first show to use the restored facility was the North Canterbury Musical Society with their performance of Guys and Dolls in June 2011.
 While the Hall appeared to be in good condition, it was later found by engineers to be below the 33% structural integrity requirements of the New Building Standards code introduced after the Canterbury earthquakes.
 In December 2011, Council engineers closed the Hall, necessitating the closure of the Regent Theatre, located in the former library.

 The Regent Theatre, operated by Patrick Walsh, was relocated to the Waikari Town Hall, a temporary move which was later made permanent by the cancellation of Walsh's concession to operate the movie theatre in mid-2013.
 After Walsh stripped out his cinema, contractors Naylor Love began work on 16 September 2013 to demolish internal walls as part of a new Performing Arts centre, due to cost $10.9m NZD.
-Walsh's cinema closed on 31 October 2013 and may not return to the Town Hall.
+Walsh's cinema closed on 31 October 2013 and he purchased the Geraldine Cinema in 2014.

 The refurbished Town Hall was officially opened on 7 March 2015 by Waimakariri District mayor David Ayers, with the Rangiora Brass Band providing a short concert afterwards.
 The refurbished facility consists of the main auditorium seating 361 patrons, a multi-purpose hall seating 150, and two small cinemas.
 The multi-use hall is also equipped with cinema equipment, permitting three movies to be presented simultaneously.
 The cinema facility is branded "Town Hall Cinemas".
 In addition, the facility also houses four "studios", which are used by the North Canterbury Academy of Music for music teaching purposes for 36 weeks each year.
 There is also a function room and a green room.